Vacation rentals in Southern Maine Coast

 Yet it’s not Cape Cod or the Jersey Shore — the water is often frigid, infiltrated as it is by the Labrador Current flowing from the Arctic Ocean into the Atlantic.
 Even in midsummer, bathing can require stamina, grit, and moderate to extreme shrieking.
 And it’s not all about beach towns on the Southern Maine Coast.
 On rainy days, or when you don’t feel like swimming, you can explore bird sanctuaries, marshlands, pocket harbors dotted with lobster boats, and colonial-era villages filled with historic home museums, restaurants, t-shirt shops, and art galleries.

-Top things to do in Southern Maine Coast
+What are the top things to do in Southern Maine Coast?

 Old Orchard Beach